-Date and Time
+• Date and Time

-This option allows you to select a date and time range of messages you wish to requeue.
-Cancel Messages
+This option allows you to select an entire date and time range of messages you want to resend.

-Selecting this option provides the ability to cancel messages in the pending queue.
-What you right click on will determine who these messages go to.
+This option provides the ability to cancel a variety of messages.
+What you right click on and the options you check will determine which messages are canceled.

 For example, if you right click on the Recipients heading and select this option, this will cancel messages for all recipients.
 If you right click on a specific recipient's name, this will only cancel messages for the selected recipient.